VergeIO: Depth-Aware Eye Interaction on Glasses: Example applications

-{\bf Stereoscopic depth rendering of virtual objects.} Modern AR displays often render virtual objects at varying depths using stereoscopic rendering, which displays slightly different images to each eye to create a sense of depth from binocular disparity~\cite{blonde20103d,wan2004interactive}.
+Modern AR displays often render virtual objects at varying depths using stereoscopic rendering, which displays slightly different images to each eye to create a sense of depth from binocular disparity~\cite{blonde20103d,wan2004interactive}.
 Vergence sensing can be used to align virtual content with the user’s depth of focus.
 Importantly, although all virtual content is rendered on a screen located at a fixed physical distance, stereoscopic rendering can still induce vergence.

 Fig.~\ref{fig:stereo} illustrates the stereoscopic depth estimation formula~\cite{John1941Stereo}: $D = d \cdot \left( \frac{L}{e} - 1 \right)$ which computes the required separation $D$ between the left and right projected images to make an object appear at a desired virtual depth $e$.
 Here, $L$ is the distance between the eyes and the screen, and $d$ is the interpupillary distance.